Welcome to today's edition of the Rush 24-7 podcast.

 That's right.

-And if you're gonna lower taxes for anybody, you have to increase more taxes somewhere else, over and above the Bush tax rates being fine.
+And if you're going to lower taxes for anybody, you have to increase taxes somewhere else over and above the Bush tax rates being made because that's already in the numbers.

 Oh, I absolutely believe that lowering taxes creates growth.

-I'm using their argument against the because there's no such thing as paying for a tax.
+Okay, now because there's no such thing as paying for a tax.

-The idea that tax cuts have to be paid for has by definition, the government's entitled to every dollar.
+The idea that tax cuts have to be paid for has, by definition, the government's entitled to every dollar.

 And we've got to get rid of this way of thinking.